datavis-tech/fitdown/README.md

 The idea is to be able to derive structured data from concise workout notes taken on a smartphone.

-Here's an example of a workout log in the WeightliftingML format:
+Here's an example of a workout log in the Fitdown format:

 ```
 Workout September 16, 2020